Computer Repair Business Insurance

 Why do computer repair and installation businesses need insurance?

 Accidental damage to a client’s computer could have major repercussions.
-Computer repair insurance provides financial protection against lawsuits, theft, and other risks.
+Computer repair insurance provides financial protection against lawsuits, theft, damage to property while in transit, and other risks.
 Some policies may be required by clients or state laws.

 Computer repair tech fixing computer parts.